NFL

 Advertisement

-Based on this data, the most frequently used Gatorade color in Super Bowl celebrations is orange, appearing 5 times (21.7% of the time), according to sources like Marca and People.
+Based on this data, the most frequently used Gatorade colors in Super Bowl celebrations are yellow and orange, appearing 5 times each, according to sources like Marca and People.

-As for Super Bowl LIX, the Eagles won the final, and the color of the Gatorade used in the celebration was yellow for the third consecutive year.
+As for Super Bowl LX, the Seattle Seahawks defeated the New England Patriots to lift the Vince Lombardi trophy, and the color of the Gatorade used in the celebration was yellow for the second consecutive year.
 Traditionally, the choice of color has been a fun and often unpredictable aspect.

 Advertisement